Written by GuestOur goal here at BestCompany.com is to provide you with the honest, reliable information you need to find companies you can trust.

 And, yes, there are lots of them.

-To get an idea for just how many personal lenders there are out there, one need only look to Lending Club, "the world's largest online marketplace connecting borrowers and investors."
+To get an idea of just how many personal lenders there are out there, one need only look to Lending Club, "the world's largest online marketplace connecting borrowers and investors."
 On this site, the lenders aren't banks but individual investors who take a look at your application and decide if it's a good fit for them.
 So the number of total investors (or lenders) on Lending Club can number in the thousands.
 And that's just part of the tens of thousands of personal lenders that are now available to consumers.

 And then there are all the things you can use personal loans for.
 Unlike home loans or auto loans, which are pretty straightforward, personal loans can be used for almost anything.
 On Lending Club, for example, most loans go to debt consolidation or credit card refinancing.
 People have also been known to take out personal loans to finance a wedding, buy their uncle's car, or just take that dream vacation that has always seemed out of reach.